 As the spring flowering season comes to a gradual end in April, you are likely to see the daffodils, tulips and snowdrops that were blooming in the previous months beginning to fade.
 Have a walk through your garden and remove any spent flowers you spot, as this allows you to put more energy back into the bulb, strengthening the bulbs for the next season.
 This also just makes your flower display look more vibrant and healthy, allowing you to enjoy your spring bulbs for that little bit longer.

 Speaking of vibrant colours; now is the perfect time to plant perennials at the front of your borders or in flower pots to add a sea of sparkling hues to your landscape.

-It’s also noteworthy that if you have planted geraniums, delphiniums and lily bulbs in the previous months, they are just about to start breaking the surface in April, giving you an array of colours to look forward to for the summer months.
+It’s also noteworthy that if you have planted geraniums, delphiniums and lily bulbs in the previous months, they should now be well on their way to give you an array of colours to look forward to for the summer months.

 Plant perennials to give a pop of colour to your garden

 Beds and Borders: Top dress and mulch